KxSystems/docs/docs/ml/automl/userguide/preproc.md

 date: October 2019
 keywords: machine learning, ml, automated, preprocessing, feature extraction, feature selection, time-series, cleansing
 ---
-# <i class="fas fa-share-alt"></i> Automated Preprocessing.
+# <i class="fas fa-share-alt"></i> Automated Preprocessing

 <i class="fab fa-github"></i>
 [KxSystems/automl](https://github.com/kxsystems/automl)

-As highlighted in the description of the function used to run the Kx automl offering [here](Insert the link here), the system can be run in a default configuration by setting the final function parameter to (`::`).
-The behaviour exhibited in this case is highlighted here with the full range of possible modifications outlined in the advanced description section [here](../../adv/params).
+As previously highlighted, the [function](Insert the link here) used to run the Kx automl offering can be run in a default configuration by setting the final function parameter to (`::`).
+The behaviour exhibited in this case is highlighted here, with the full range of possible modifications outlined in the [advanced](../../adv/params) section.

 The procedures described below outline the steps taken to preprocess data, initialize appropriate models and correctly parameterize the system prior to the application and scoring of machine learning algorithms on the data.
-In cases where it is appropriate this page will highlight use-case specific differences in the procedures followed.
-The preprocessing of data is of critical importance in all machine learning applications but in particular within automated pipelines as the majority of control is by definition removed from the user.
+In cases where it is appropriate, this page will highlight use-case specific differences in the procedures followed.
+The preprocessing of data is of critical importance in all machine learning applications, particularly within automated pipelines where the majority of control is, by definition, removed from the user.

 Data preprocessing ensures the following:

--  The formatting of the data is consistent with the requirements of the machine learning models being applied.
+-  The formatting of data is consistent with the requirements of the machine learning models being applied.
 -  Only appropriate data types are passed through the machine learning workflow.
 -  Features which would not provide relevant information to a model are removed.
--  Characters such as infinities and nulls are handled appropriately such that columns containing them do not need to be removed, while also ensuring that this information is not lost.
+-  Characters, such as infinities and nulls are handled appropriately such that the columns containing them do not need to be removed, while also ensuring that information on their original locations is not lost.

-The procedures outlined below are those found to be the most effective in ensuring that the data being passed to the feature extraction and algorithm application procedures are consistent and managable.
+The procedures outlined below most effectively ensure that data being passed to the feature extraction and algorithm application procedures is consistent and managable.

 ## Outline of procedures

-The following are the procedures completed when the system is in its default configuration.
+The following are the procedures completed when the default system configuration is deployed:

 1. Appropriate models are chosen for the use-case being explored.
 2. Inappropriate columns within the dataset are removed based on types.